Maria Cosway

 Maria Luisa Caterina Cecilia Cosway (ma-RYE-ah; née Hadfield; 11 June 1760 – 5 January 1838) was an Italian-English painter, musician, and educator.
-She worked in England, in France, and later in Italy, cultivating a large circle of friends and clients, mainly as an initiate of Swedish and French Illuminism, and an enthusiastic revivalist of the Masonic Knights Templar.
+She worked in England, France, and later Italy, cultivating a large circle of friends and clients, mainly as an initiate of Swedish and French Illuminism and an enthusiastic revivalist of the Masonic Knights Templar.

 She exhibited at the Royal Academy of Arts, and commissioned the first portrait of Napoleon to be seen in England.
 Her paintings and engravings are held by the British Museum, the British Library, and the New York Public Library.
 Her work was included in London exhibitions at the National Portrait Gallery in 1995–96 and Tate Britain in 2006.

 Cosway was an accomplished composer, musician, and society hostess with her husband, painter Richard Cosway.
-She had a brief romantic relationship with the widowed American statesman Thomas Jefferson in 1786 while he served in Paris as the envoy to France; the pair kept up a correspondence until his death in 1826.
+She had a brief romantic relationship with widowed American statesman Thomas Jefferson in 1786, while he served in Paris as the envoy to France; the pair kept up a correspondence until his death in 1826.

-Cosway founded a girls' school in Paris, which she directed from 1803 to 1809.
-Soon after it closed, she founded a Catholic convent and girls' school in Lodi, northern Italy, which she directed until her death.
+Cosway founded a girls' school in Lyon, which she directed from 1803 to 1809.
+Soon after it closed, she founded a girls' college and school in Lodi, northern Italy, which she directed until her death.
+She bequeathed the school to the Catholic Institute of the "English Ladies" (Dame inglesi in Italian), a branch of the religious Order founded by Mary Ward, now seat of the "Fondazione Maria Cosway" (Maria Cosway Foundation).

+She was made a Baroness of the Austrian Empire in 1834 (Lodi was then in the Kingdom of Lombardy–Venetia, a State of the House of Habsburg-Lorraine).

 Childhood in Italy

-She was born in 1760 in Florence, Italy to Charles Hadfield, said to have been a native of Shrewsbury, England, and an Italian mother.
+She was born in 1760 in Florence, Italy, to Charles Hadfield, said to have been a native of Shrewsbury, England, and an Italian mother.
 Her father was a successful innkeeper at Livorno, where he had become very wealthy.
 The Hadfields operated three inns in Tuscany, frequented by British aristocrats taking the Grand Tour.
 One of eight children, Maria demonstrated artistic talent at a young age during her Roman Catholic convent education.
 She remained a devout Catholic all her life.

 Four of the Hadfield children were killed by a mentally ill nursemaid, who was caught after being overheard talking about killing Maria.
 The nurse claimed that her young victims would be sent to Heaven after she killed them.
 She was sentenced to life in prison.
 Maria, her brothers Richard and George, and a younger sister Charlotte were the survivors.

 At her father's death, Maria expressed a strong desire to become a nun.
-Three years later, she and her mother travelled to England; they settled in London in 1779.
+Three years later, her mother and she travelled to England; they settled in London in 1779.

 Maria's brother George Hadfield became an architect and designed Arlington House in Virginia.
 It later was owned by Robert E. Lee, noted as a Confederate general during the American Civil War.